How 911 works: What happens when you dial 911 in Rochester

 When you dial 911 please stay on the line, do not hang up!
-Calls into 911 are taken in the order in which they are received.
-If you hang up and call back, your call goes to the last in queue, making your wait longer.
+Calls to 911 are taken in the order in which they are received.
+If you hang up and call back, your call goes to the top in the queue, making you wait longer.

 The Telecommunicator answering your 911 call determines the type of service needed using a proven and efficient interview process.
 They provide initial help if necessary and then immediately contact the appropriate emergency agency to dispatch assistance.